gianpierodiblasi/josetta/README.md

 ```
 java -jar <josetta-jar> -in <in> -out <out> -w
 ```
-The following table explains the paramters
+The following table explains the parameters

 | Parameter | Description | Mandatory |
 | - | - | - |